github/docs/content/github/setting-up-and-managing-your-github-profile/about-your-profile.md

   free-pro-team: '*'
   enterprise-server: '*'
   github-ae: '*'

+/ * Here some Links/Page side slides.
+Where i can shows my Certificates or achevments where we earn from any events. as well as user or devloper can grow up his profile and can able to ...
+Do to with Senior devlopers .etc
 ---

 You can add personal information about yourself in your bio, like previous places you've worked, projects you've contributed to, or interests you have that other people may like to know about.
 For more information, see "[Adding a bio to your profile](/articles/personalizing-your-profile/#adding-a-bio-to-your-profile)."